joshuachoy/sti.clustering/README.md

 1. Since the constituents are not independent of all SGX listed stocks, it would be wise to include **all** SGX listed stocks into this model.
 2. A longer timeframe of closing prices could be considered.
 3. Other forms of measurement beyond average returns and volatiity can be considered.
+For example, CAPM, PE ratios or alphas.

-Feedback for this project is greatly appreciated!
+Any feedback would be appreciated!